Waste enforcement priorities

 - Other situation-specific regulations

-Clare County Council's Environmental Community Wardens each have responsibility for their assigned area.
+Our Environmental Community Wardens each have responsibility for their assigned area.
 Their day to day patrols are carried out throughout these areas, in both a pro-active patrol capacity and in response to complaints received from members of the public.

 Details available in relation to the breadth of their work and geographical spread relate to the complaints logged in the Environment Section, which are all followed up on by a site visit by the Patrol Warden, leading to resolution on site, warnings (verbal and written) being issued, or further administrative follow up within the section in terms of the issue of enforcement notices, further visits to sites by engineers or other enforcement staff.

-While the Enforcement Team was only established in May 2004, clear progress has been made in the areas of enforcement and in particular in the regulation of waste activities.
+Clear progress has been made in the areas of enforcement and in particular in the regulation of waste activities.
 This is shown through the significant increase in applications for waste permit and waste collection permits over the past number of months.

 In addition to the statistical information provided, which gives an overview of the statutory enforcement actions taken by the enforcement team in working with the non-compliant minority, the Enforcement team is also playing an active role in working in an educational and advisory capacity, to ensure compliance and regulation across the county.